Mackenzie-High/Cascade/src/README.txt

 + Switcher - Like a railroad switch for queues.
 + Valve - Like a water valve for queues.
 A simply form of switcher really.
 + Syncer - Given (A -> B, X -> Y, Z).
 Wait for a value to be ready from Z (control), then forward (A -> B) and (X -> Y) simultaneously.
-+ Batcher - Givern (X -> Y, Z), store all messages from X, until a tick is received from Z, then forward the messages to Y.
++ Batcher - Given (X -> Y, Z), store all messages from X, until a tick is received from Z, then forward the messages to Y.
 + Repeater - Copy messages (reference copy, not deep copy) and then forward them.
 + Copier - Deep Copy????
 + Rate Throttle - Send messages to an alternate queue when one queue is receiving messages too frequently.